 |---|---|---|---|

 Avalanche saves about $251 in total interest in this specific setup.
-Your result can be larger or smaller depending on balances, APRs, minimums, and your extra payment.
+Your result may be larger or smaller depending on balances, APRs, minimum payments, and how much extra you can send each month.

 Mathematically, avalanche often wins because it attacks the most expensive interest rate first.
-If you follow it perfectly, you typically pay the least total interest.
+If you follow it consistently, you typically pay the least total interest.

 If you need a starter buffer, use our Emergency Fund Calculator.

-Then your balance won’t decrease (and can even grow).
-Increase your payment, lower the APR (e.g., refinance), or reduce the balance.
-The calculator will warn you when payoff is not possible with the current payment.
+Then your balance will not meaningfully decrease and can even grow.
+Increase your payment, lower the APR if possible, or reduce the balance.
+The calculator warns you when payoff is not possible with the current payment.

-Often yes—at least a starter buffer.
-Even $500–$1,000 can prevent new debt from surprises.
-You can estimate a target using our Emergency Fund Calculator.
+Often yes, at least a small starter buffer.
+Even $500–$1,000 can help prevent new debt from unexpected expenses.
+You can estimate a target with our Emergency Fund Calculator.

-Avalanche usually minimizes total interest, while snowball often improves motivation by creating quick wins.
-If you want the detailed breakdown with more scenarios, see Snowball vs Avalanche: Month-by-Month Guide.
+Avalanche usually minimizes total interest, while snowball often improves motivation through quick wins.
+If you want a deeper breakdown with more examples, see Snowball vs Avalanche: Month-by-Month Guide.

 No. It assumes a fixed APR and one payment per month.
-Real credit cards can change APR, add fees, or accrue interest differently.
-Treat results as a planning estimate.
+Real credit cards and loans can change rates, add fees, or behave differently, so treat the results as planning estimates rather than exact forecasts.

 Usually slightly.
 Paying earlier reduces the balance sooner, so less interest accrues.
-The difference isn’t massive, but it can help over long timelines.
+The difference is not huge in every case, but over longer timelines it can help.

-Educational use only: FinanceCalcCenter calculators and content are for general informational purposes.
+Educational use only: FinanceCalcCenter calculators and content are for general informational purposes only.
 Results are estimates based on simplified assumptions.

-Not financial advice: This website does not provide personalized financial, legal, or tax advice.
-Consider speaking with a qualified professional for guidance tailored to your situation.
+Not financial advice: This website does not provide personalized financial, legal, tax, or credit advice.
+Consider speaking with a qualified professional if you need guidance tailored to your situation.